-Winter is in full swing and the Bike Share Toronto team is fortifying the system for another successful season of riding.
+Winter is around the corner and the Bike Share Toronto team is fortifying the system for another successful season of riding.
 Discover how we are getting the fleet ready for a Canadian winter and how you can prep for the cold too!

 Don’t let the snow deter you – winter cycling comes with a unique set of benefits that keep riders on the roads all year long.
 With a colder season comes the all familiar increase in traffic, stronger carbon footprint, harsh elements and overall, a less active lifestyle.
 At Bike Share Toronto, we take an all-season approach to biking to combat the woes of winter.
 So, why should you embrace the cold with us?

 As the temperatures start to drop, we begin adapting our bikes for strong winds, slippery streets and, of course, blankets of snow.
 We kick off our winter preparation with safety inspections to ensure our bikes are ready to endure the season ahead.
 After they’ve had any necessary tune-ups and our trusty mechanics give them the clear, we lubricate all chains and seat posts to ward off mud, grime and road salt.
 This keeps our bikes running smoothly, without any pesky grinding or crunching while battling the elements.
 Our process is capped off with inflating our tires for a perfect ride.